ameseee/kwk-curriculum-site/swift-ios/lessons/actions-outlets/index.md

 <div class="practice">
   <h2>Practice: Actions & Outlets</h2>
-  <p>Build an app that: Takes at least 2 user inputs, has some sort of 'Submit' button, provides a custom alert to the user when the button is tapped.</p>
+  <p>Build an app that takes at least 2 user inputs, has some sort of 'Submit' button, provides a custom alert to the user when the button is tapped.</p>
   <h3>Extension: Date Object</h3>
   <p>Use the Date Object from the Object Library so your user can select a time.
 Figure out how to format the string that is provided to write the time in a more readable format such as "8:30 am".</p>
 </div>